-The legislative framework of the Bayh-Dole Act has worked well over these 25 years.
-The House Committee on Science and Technology is to be commended for undertaking this examination of the Bayh-Dole Act.
-BIO appreciates the opportunity to provide insight into the impact of Bayh-Dole on the biotech industry and to describe the nature of the industry and its contributions to the improvement of the human condition.
-BIO's members are strong supporters of the Bayh-Dole Act, which has opened the door to the creation of many biotechnology companies that have developed important advances and cutting-edge solutions to some of the world's most intractable problems.
+The U.S. system of protecting innovation and technology transfer has worked well over these 25 years.
+The Senate Judiciary Committee is to be commended for undertaking this examination of this system, which the world aspires to emulate.
+BIO appreciates the opportunity to provide insight into the impact of how this system has given birth to the biotech industry and to describe the nature of the industry and its contributions to the improvement of the human condition.
+BIO's members are strong supporters of the current system of technology transfer as governed by the Bayh-Dole Act, which has opened the door to the creation of many biotechnology companies that have developed important advances and cutting-edge solutions to some of the world's most intractable problems.
 We caution against policies that would weaken market incentives through excessive government intervention.
-We urge Congress to continue its far-sighted approach to innovation as it continues oversight of the effective implementation of the Bayh-Dole Act.
+We urge Congress to continue its far-sighted approach to innovation as it continues oversight of this very important issue.